On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Rate of convergence analysis under weighted averaging

 \end{definition} Next, we present some properties of the described function.
 We make use of these relations in the convergence analysis of the scheme~\eqref{algorithm:IRLSA-averaging}.

-\begin{definition}[Weak solution] Consider VI$(X,F)$ where the set $X \subseteq \mathbb{R}^n$ is nonempty, closed, and convex, and the mapping $F: X\rightarrow \mathbb{R}^n$ is defined on the set $X$.
+\begin{definition}[{\bf Weak solution}] Consider VI$(X,F)$ where the set $X \subseteq \mathbb{R}^n$ is nonempty, closed, and convex, and the mapping $F: X\rightarrow \mathbb{R}^n$ is defined on the set $X$.
 A vector $x^*_w \in X$ is {said to be} a weak solution to VI$(X,F)$ if we have

-We let $X^*_w$ denote the set of weak solutions to VI$(X,F)$. \end{definition} \begin{remark} A weak solution is considered to be a counterpart of the regular solution of VI$(X,F)$. {A regular solution is VI$(X,F)$ is also referred to as a {\it strong solution}}.
+We let $X^*_w$ denote the set of weak solutions to VI$(X,F)$. \end{definition} \begin{remark} A weak solution is considered to be a counterpart of the \an{standard} solution of VI$(X,F)$. \an{A solution of} VI$(X,F)$ is also referred to as a {\it strong solution}.
 Note that when the mapping $F$ is monotone, any strong solution of VI$(X,F)$ is also a weak solution, i.e., $X^* \subseteq X_w^*$.
-Moreover, when $F$ is continuous, it is known that $X^*_w \subseteq X^*$. (cf.~\cite{Nem11}).
-Throughout the paper, since we assume both monotonicity and continuity of the mapping $F$, there is no distinction between a weak and strong solution. \end{remark}
+Moreover, when $F$ is continuous, it is known that $X^*_w \subseteq X^*$ (cf.~\cite{Nem11}).

+Throughout the paper, since we assume both monotonicity and continuity of the mapping $F$, there is no distinction between a weak and a strong solution. \end{remark}